JonasCz/DomesdayDuplicator-audio-ADC/README.md

 ## Application:

 Set your audio source in the application settings, then start capturing.
 It will write a wav file in the same location as the RF data, and show some statistics for the audio.
+The application is missing the logo in the UI because I couldn't get it to work, it's not intentionally removed :-)

 (original readme follows)